- Books, Literature, and Writing

 The Old Barn

 High school finished with the two of them going to the same college, yet remaining friends.
 Four more long years of dating separate people.
-Resigned to believe she and Chris were not written in the stars after all, Sarah sat out walking, leaving him behind to chat with the crowd at their joint graduation party.
+Resigned to believe she and Chris were not written in the stars after all, Sarah sat out walking, leaving him behind to chat with the crowd at their joint college graduation party at his parents' home.
 How could the scenery in this small town have changed so much while they were away at college?
 Sure, there were visits home from time to time and over the summer months, but it felt like years since she had been here.
-Still, one thing was painfully clear: the more things changed, the more they stayed the same.
+One thing was painfully clear: the more things changed, the more they stayed the same.
 Their parents still saw them as the inseparable duo, and she still had feelings for a man that knew her too well to ever consider her more than a good friend.

 "Sarah!" a voice behind her called.